Tongue and Lip Tie Release

 route of treatment.
 Once properly diagnosed, parents can find a practitioner that specializes in tongue tie revisions.

-At Kempter Holistic Dentistry, we offer laser tongue and lip tie revision.
+At Kempter Dentistry, we offer laser tongue and lip tie revision.
 We use a CO2 laser which allows us to release the tongue tie with little to no bleeding and no need for local anesthesia on infants.
 We also use medical ozone to significantly decrease healing

 time and aid in wound cleansing.
 Proper post-op stretching and follow up with your lactation consultant, speech pathologist, or myofunctional therapist is paramount for successful resolution of your child’s tongue tie.